 The assumption behind the calculations above is that the $k$~hash functions behave as if they select $k$ distinct but otherwise independent random bit addresses.
 In practice, one can simply choose $k$ random functions from a sufficiently large family of simple hash functions.
-In very rare cases (for large~$k$), two (or more) bit addresses may coincide, such that we effectively set or query less than $k$ distinct bits for a very small number of keys; this effect is so small that it has no measurable influence on the FPR when $m$~is large.
+In very rare cases, two (or more) bit addresses may coincide, such that we effectively set or query less than $k$ distinct bits for a very small number of keys; this effect is so small that it has no measurable influence on the FPR when $m$~is large and $k$ is a small constant.
 However, this consideration can be important for Blocked Bloom filters.

 A Bloom filter may be overloaded without failing completely.
 In that case, its FPR increases beyond the desired value.
 The expected fraction $p_1 = 1 - p_0$ of set bits can be computed from Eq.~(\ref{eq:bloom:p0}) by replacing $n$ by $\gamma n$ with the appropriate overloading factor $\gamma > 1$, yielding $p_1 = 1 - p_0^\gamma = 1 - 2^{-\gamma}$, and the resulting FPR is concentrated around